 Some good sources of soluble fibre:

 - Beans such as kidney beans and black beans

 - Dry fruits like dates and prunes

 Interesting ways to introduce fibre in children's diet

 Children can start having fibre as soon as they start weaning.
 Remember to start with very small amounts.
-The daily recommendation of dietary fibre for children of all ages is as below:
+The daily recommendation of high fibre diet plan for children of all ages is as below:

 - 5 to 11-year-olds: about 20g

 Since children can be picky eaters, they often end up getting less than the required amounts of dietary fibre.
 However, with a little creativity on the part of parents, regular meals can be customised to include more fibre.
 Here are some options: